 - Restitution A student may be required to pay the cost for the replacement or repair of any property they damage.
 If the student fails to do this, the student may be subjected to additional sanctions, including suspension or expulsion. - Participation in a specific program A student may be required to participate in a specific program such as counselling, a program to promote good citizenship, an alcohol education program, or any other activity which would foster good habits.
-If the student fails to participate in the program as directed, the student may be subject to additional sanctions, including suspension or expulsion. - Provision of a specific service A student may be required to provide a specific service, including repair or restoration of any property damaged or taken by the student.
-If the student fails to provide the service as directed, the student may be subject to additional sanctions, including suspension or expulsion. - Expulsion A student may be dismissed from the College permanently.
+If the student fails to participate in the program as directed, the student may be subject to additional sanctions, including suspension or expulsion. - Expulsion A student may be dismissed from the College permanently.
 Furthermore, the student may not thereafter petition for readmission to the College.